Ballantrae Community Fund

 How are decisions made?

-The Ballantrae Community Fund Panel makes recommendations on awards from the Fund and advises on overall Fund strategy.
-The Panel is governed by a Terms of Reference developed and agreed between community representatives and Foundation Scotland and is reviewed from time to time.
+The Ballantrae Community Fund Panel makes recommendations on awards from the fund and advises on the overall fund strategy.
+The panel is governed by a Terms of Reference developed and agreed upon between community representatives and Foundation Scotland and is reviewed from time to time.
+The panel comprises people who live in the area and comprises at least two members of the Community Council and up to ten other community members.

 The current Panel members are: